avosuser/Getting_And_Cleaning_Data_Project1/README.md

 	</ul>
 <p style="font-size: 1em;">
 ##### Started with the 'train' data set.

-* I setup my working directory and load the needed libraries.

 * I read the features.txt file, the variables from this file will by used for naming columns on our test and train data set.
 	<p>